 What I’ve learned is, guess what Misty?
 You have other desires than me.
 And that’s great.
 We can still be friends and we can still find commonality, but we can also express the things that we want.
 So first and foremost, a lot of women have stopped dreaming or having desires because they’re embarrassed or they’re worried about what other people will think.

-And then, what happens I believe is, they're not fulfilling their true measure.
-And then they do struggle because that desire doesn't leave.
-And so when we honor it and we begin to acknowledge what it is, then it happens and I'm sure you'll get your pool at some point.
-It might not be when you think, but it will happen if that's the desire that you want.
+And then, what happens is, they’re not fulfilling their true measure.
+And then they do struggle because that desire doesn’t leave.
+And so when we honor it and we begin to acknowledge what it is, then it happens and I’m sure you’ll get your pool at some point.
+It might not be when you think, but it will happen if that’s the desire that you want.

 Begin, Belong, Become